The Product Development Process – Step 4 – Design

 At Synthesis, our goal is to find the Elegant Solution — not just any solution.
 It is our objective to find the best blend of compromise in all the conflicting constraints.

-In development, the Design Phase has 2 main components (and often a 3rd):
+In development, the Design Phase has 2 main components (and often a third):

-1. Conceptual Design – (the macro level) where fundamental and sweeping ideas are considered and evaluated;
+- Conceptual Design - (the macro level) where fundamental and sweeping ideas are considered, evaluated, and put together to achieve the product goals;

-3. Oft times Proof of Principle phase(s) are intertwined with the design engineering to assure a complete and secure product deployment.
+- Oft times Proof of Principle phase(s) are intertwined with the design engineering to assure a complete and secure final product deployment.

 Discussion on each phase is in the sections below.
 Click the links for direct access.